-- PDS services should access training and resources and consider activities at local level to reduce the potential for negative impacts on health inequalities.
-This could include: - a.
-Equalities training/awareness raising opportunities - b.
-Accessing and working with translation services - 2.
-PDS Learning System activity to include information encouraging PDS practitioners to consider potential impacts on health inequalities for people with dementia in their services as a result of improvement activities - 3.
+- 1. The PDS QIF 2nd Edition promotes consideration of activities at a local level to reduce the potential for negative impacts on health inequalities and includes criteria and guidance on how PDS services should be able to demonstrate that they do not discriminate against anyone within their catchment area.
+Suggestions of evidence include: equality and diversity training for staff; carrying out an EQIA for the service; team reflection on diversity; recording of protected characteristics and highlighting good practice through case studies; accessing and working with translation services. - 2.
+It also includes links to resources to support PDS services to consider potential impacts on health inequalities for people with dementia in accessing and receiving their services as a result of improvement activities. - 3.
 Focus on Dementia will undertake an exploration of access to PDS in relation to people with protected characteristics and share findings and recommendations for improvement via its learning system.

-It is not believed the changes recommended will create any new, adverse impacts.
+It is not believed the changes recommended will create any new, adverse, impacts.